“Don’t touch it!” Don Barnett shouted.

 The former Cochise County, Arizona sheriff’s deputy was acting as if I’d reached for the stuffed polar bear in his living room.
 For a second, I wondered if my arm might have moved without my conscious command.
 I’d been writing for hunting and fishing magazines, even though I wasn’t a hunter myself.
 Was the atavistic urge to go for the kill contagious?
 But when I looked down, my arms hung by my sides.
 It was Don who was on a hair-trigger.

 My good old gal cred as a Field and Stream writer was the reason I’d been able to talk my way into Don’s doublewide outside Bisbee, Arizona.
-The brothers had become wary of reporters after making headlines for a 21st-century variation on the most dangerous game: hunting down migrants crossing the U.S.-Mexico border illegally.
+Don and his older brother Roger had grown wary of reporters after making headlines for a 21st-century variation on the most dangerous game: hunting down migrants crossing the U.S.-Mexico border illegally.
 The brothers, sometimes accompanied by Roger’s wife Barbara, spent their weekends riding around Roger’s 22,000-acre ranch, most of it land leased from the state of Arizona, armed with semi-automatic rifles and night vision goggles.
 The official-looking patches on their jackets were indistinguishable from those worn by Border Patrol agents except for the words “Patriot Patrol,” unreadable by non-English-speakers.
 “Humans, the greatest prey on earth,” Barnett had explained to a reporter from London’s Independent in May.

 Unfortunately for the Barnetts, unlike polar bears, humans do not go quietly.
 Several of the migrants who had been “detained” by the Barnetts have brought civil suit, claiming the brothers had been both violent and verbally abusive.
 These legal actions came after federal, state, and county prosecutors had refused to prosecute despite calls by human rights activists.
 Tensions were rising as Arizona and other border states struggled to assimilate a wave of migration many were calling Biblical, not only because of its magnitude but also because of the human suffering — and death — trailing in its wake.